-Groundwater Assessment 7.3
+7.3 Groundwater Assessment

 Groundwater quality protection was carefully considered in the development of the landfill expansion conceptual design.
-The conceptual landfill design not only addressed mitigation of potential groundwater impacts from the expansion fill area, but also mitigates impacts from the western portion of the existing fill area that are currently being mitigated by the purge well system and the Contaminant

-Attenuation Zone (CAZ).
+The conceptual landfill design not only addressed mitigation of potential groundwater impacts from the expansion fill area, but also mitigates impacts from the western portion of the existing fill area that are currently being mitigated by the purge well system and the Contaminant Attenuation Zone (CAZ).
 Groundwater impact control is well established and effective on the south and east sides of the existing fill area through horizontal collection systems which will continue to be maintained throughout the contaminating lifespan of the site and can be easily replaced if necessary.
-Based on 28 years of monitoring data since the horizontal collector was installed in 1992, the system has proved to be very effective in controlling leachate impacts south and east of the collector such that the impacted groundwater contaminant plume that existed prior to 1992 has been completely mitigated.
 The impact mitigation that currently occurs on the western portion of the site (purge wells and the CAZ) will be removed.
 The chief groundwater protection component for mitigation of impacts to the southwest from the existing site is landfill mining of a significant area of the western portion of the fill area and the construction of engineered landfill cells with a full underdrain leachate collection system and a composite liner system.

 Contaminant transport modelling was completed to estimate groundwater quality impacts resulting from the proposed site, including the mining scenario.
 The computer program POLLUTE was used to predict the groundwater quality in time and space as contaminants migrate from the landfill into the groundwater environment.
 The simulations incorporate the performance of the leachate control system and the hydrogeologic setting.
 The impact of the landfill on groundwater quality was assessed by comparing the predicted impact to the Ontario Drinking Water Objectives and the Reasonable Use Guideline.
 The contaminating lifespan of the landfill is approximately 92 years for a leachate generation rate of 0.15 m/year/m and 55 years for a leachate generation rate of 0.20 m/year/m.
 For modelling methodology and additional results, refer to the Hydrogeological Assessment Report prepared by Dillon.
-As stated in the Hydrogeological Assessment Report more detailed modelling of the liner system will be completed as part of the Environmental Compliance Approval application process.

 Based on the leachate generation for the site, and the results of the contaminant transport model, the site is predicted to meet appropriate criteria and have minimal impacts during the service life of the engineered systems that have been incorporated into the design of the proposed expansion.
-The minimum service lives established by the MECP for these systems are 100 years for the leachate collection system and 150 years for the geomembrane liner.
+The minimum service lives established by the MOECC for these systems are 100 years for the leachate collection system and 150 years for the geomembrane liner.
 The service lives of these systems means that potential impacts from the Expansion Site will not occur for many years (150 years plus) and the leachate strength at that time will be significantly diminished.
 Refer to Drawing 6 for liner and leachate collection system cross-sections.